Alexknob/Python/Coding Club/Matplotlib/Notes.md

 * Understand the basics of the Matplotlib plotting package
 * Learn how to bring together other packages to enhance your plots
 * Learn how to further customise the appearance of Matplotlib plots
-* Be inspired to experiment further with Matplotlib!
+* Bonus Matplotlib: plotting data onto maps with Cartopy

 ### Understand what Pandas is